Simon Church

 Simon Richard Church (born 10 December 1988) is a retired footballer who last played as a striker for Football League One side Plymouth Argyle.

 He spent ten years at Reading after signing for their academy as a teenager.
 In six years as a professional, he scored 22 goals in 104 league appearances before moving to Charlton Athletic, MK Dons and finally Roda JC Kerkrade.
-He has also had several loan spells, including 6 goals in 13 games for Aberdeen.
+He has also had several loan spells, including six goals in 13 games for Aberdeen.

-Despite being born in Amersham, Church has represented the Wales national team at international level.
-He has been capped 38 times, including two appearances at Euro 2016.
+Church represented the Wales national team at international level.
+He was capped 38 times, including two appearances at UEFA Euro 2016 where Wales reached the semi-final for the first time in the team's history.

 Career

 Reading

 Born in Amersham, Buckinghamshire, Church was spotted as a youngster while playing at a youth tournament and joined hometown club Wycombe Wanderers Centre of Excellence as a nine-year-old upon recommendation from the club scout.
 Five years later, he joined Reading's Youth Academy at the age of 14, as part of the Nathan Tyson sale to Wycombe.
 He was a regular in Reading's reserve side whilst still in the academy.
 On 6 July 2007, he signed a one-year professional contract with Reading, but did not make a first team appearance that season due to stiff competition from the likes of Dave Kitson and Irish internationals Kevin Doyle and Shane Long.